Jammy2211/PyAutoGalaxy/paper/paper.md

-expanded on this picture and revealed the rich diversity of galaxy morphology in both the nearby and distant Universe [@Kormendy2015a; @Vulcani2014; @VanDerWel2012]. `PyAutoGalaxy` is an open-source Python 3.8+ package for analysing the morphologies and structures of large multiwavelength galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for imaging and interferometer datasets and comprehensive tools for simulating galaxy images.
+expanded on this picture and revealed the rich diversity of galaxy morphology in both the nearby and distant Universe [@Kormendy2015a; @Vulcani2014; @VanDerWel2012]. `PyAutoGalaxy` is an open-source Python 3.8+ package for analysing the morphologies and structures of large multiwavelength galaxy samples, with core features including fully automated Bayesian model-fitting of galaxy two-dimensional surface brightness profiles, support for dataset and interferometer datasets and comprehensive tools for simulating galaxy images.
 The software places a focus on big data analysis, including support for hierarchical models that simultaneously fit thousands of galaxies, massively parallel model-fitting and an SQLite3 database that allows large suites of modeling results to be loaded,